Jesus was a fascinating person.

 They were shocked.

-Many told themselves that He wasn’t actually the Messiah.
+Many told themselves that He wasn’t actually the

 Some went back to their old jobs and old ways.